Tuesday Jan. 4 travel inbound to CES

 The Big Unknown

 There’s no paywall.
 Subscribe for free to receive new posts in your inbox.

-Cargo airlines and private jets are not included in scheduled demand, which introduces the risk that an unforeseen demand overage exists.
+Cargo airlines and private jets are not included in scheduled demand3, which introduces the risk that an unforeseen demand overage exists.
 Moreover, CES figures to drive above-average business jet activity: unscheduled arrivals were in the 94th percentile on the day before CES 2020 opened.

 Putting it all together

 We took a deeper look at private jet traffic inbound to CES 2020, which revealed an hourly peak of 9 unscheduled arrivals.
 While there is some uncertainty owing to how cargo airline and private jet patterns may have changed, we struggle to manufacture a demand overage.
 Provided that our 52 arrival rate floor holds, it seems reasonably safe to assume total demand stays at least 2 aircraft beneath capacity (41 scheduled plus 9 unscheduled arrivals, if peaks overlap).
-If you’re in search of delay, your best bet would be to look around 3 p.m., when there’s some bunching of scheduled arrivals.
+If you’re in search of delay4, your best bet would be to look around 3 p.m., when there’s some bunching of scheduled arrivals.
 Such a scenario would require that private jet arrivals also cluster around 3:00 p.m. and, even then, delays should not exceed 15 minutes.